q3769/conseq4j/README.md

 (3) The message consumer ensures that related messages are processed in the same order, e.g., by using a sequence/correlation key as with this API.

-### 2. Reactive/Curative
+### 2. Curative

 This is more on the business rule level.
 Sometimes preventative measures of message order preservation are either not possible or not worthwhile to pursue.
-By the time of processing on the message consumer side, things can be out of order already.
+By the time the consumer receives the messages, things can be out of order already.
 E.g., when the messages are coming in from different message producers and sources, there may be no guarantee of correct ordering in the first place.
 Now the message consumer's job is to detect and make amends when things do go out of order, by using business rules.
 This corrective measure can be much more complicated both in terms of coding and